 - Swiss Franc

-Pros and Cons of Opening a Gold IRA
+Pros and Cons of Gold IRAs

-Since the Financial Crisis of 2008, gold IRAs have become a popular investment option for people looking to diversify outside of the stock market.
+Since the Financial Crisis of 2008, gold IRAs have become a popular investment option for people looking to diversify outside the stock market.
 Many people believe that gold is a good way to protect yourself against inflation.

 And gold IRAs are not as difficult to invest in as they were in the past.
 Due to increased demand, there are more legitimate gold IRA companies available that will help you buy and manage your gold and precious metals investment.